nicinabox/trolley/README.md

 ## You need to install dependencies for a plugin

-Without trolley, you need to search the web for a package, download it, get it on your unRAID box, install it, and remember to put it in /boot/extra for next time.
+Without trolley: search the web for a package, download it, get it on your unRAID box, install it, and remember to put it in /boot/extra for next time.

 With trolley, you can do all that in one go: `trolley install openssl`.